ARAFAH-LAWAL102/ShopEasy-Marketing-Dashboard/README.md

 # ShopEasy-Marketing-Dashboard
 # Project Background

-ShopEasy, a growing online retail business, was experiencing a noticeable decline in customer engagement and conversion rates, despite launching multiple  marketing campaigns.
+ShopEasy, a growing online retail business, experienced a noticeable decline in customer engagement and conversion rates, despite launching multiple  marketing campaigns.
 To address this challenge, the company needed a comprehensive analysis to uncover what was working, what wasn’t, and where marketing efforts could be optimized.

 This report presents data-driven insights and actionable recommendations across three critical focus areas: